-The LSC, with recommendations from the LEED Technical Committee, determines which proposed new or substantially changed prerequisites and credits are piloted and shall approve final language before prerequisites or credits are placed in the Pilot Credit Library.
+The LSC, with recommendations from the Pilot Credit Committee, determines which proposed new or substantially changed prerequisites and credits are piloted and shall approve final language before prerequisites or credits are placed in the Pilot Credit Library.
 The LSC will also approve appropriate pilot credits, once tested and evaluated, for inclusion in the core rating systems.
 The Pilot Credit Library is a complement to the formal public comment and ballot process used by USGBC to develop and refine LEED, and serves as a form of public comment.

-The LEED Technical Committee works with staff on the facilitation of proposed credits, prerequisites, and alternative compliance paths into the Pilot Credit Library, and also on forming recommendations for moving a Pilot Credit into the core rating systems or innovation catalog.
+A Pilot Credit Committee established by LSC works with staff on the facilitation of proposed credits, prerequisites, and alternative compliance paths into the Pilot Credit Library, and also on forming recommendations for moving a Pilot Credit into the core rating systems or innovation catalog.
 Pilot credits are evaluated according to a general evaluation plan intended to determine if revisions to credit language are necessary before the conclusion of the pilot test period.
-The LEED Technical Committee will make recommendations to LSC on a regular basis to ensure consistency and timeliness with new pilot credit availability and transition of approved pilot credits into the core rating systems or innovation catalog.
+The Pilot Credit Committee will make recommendations to LSC on a regular basis to ensure consistency and timeliness with new pilot credit availability and transition of approved pilot credits into the core rating systems or innovation catalog.

-At the conclusion of the pilot period, the LEED Technical Committee will review a report that staff writes on the pilot process feedback to date.
-Based on their review of each pilot credit, the LEED Technical Committee should recommend to the LSC either closing the pilot credit; keeping it in the pilot credit library; moving it to the innovation catalog for consideration in future versions of the rating systems; or incorporating it into the current rating systems as a new compliance path.
-If the LEED Technical Committee recommends including the pilot credit in the innovation catalog or as a new compliance path in the current rating systems, staff will request approval of the final language from LSC.
+At the conclusion of the pilot period, the Pilot Credit Committee will review a report that staff writes on the pilot process feedback to date.
+Based on their review of each pilot credit, the Pilot Credit Committee should recommend to the LSC either closing the pilot credit; keeping it in the pilot credit library; moving it to the innovation catalog for consideration in future versions of the rating systems; or incorporating it into the current rating systems as a new compliance path.
+If the Pilot Credit Committee recommends including the pilot credit in the innovation catalog or as a new compliance path in the current rating systems, staff will request approval of the final language from LSC.
 Pilot testing of credits can, and often will, be concurrent with the public comment and ballot process of the LEED rating systems.
 All pilot credits and prerequisites shall follow the Pilot Procedures in Appendix 1.

-4. Global Approach to LEED
+4. GLOBAL APPROACH TO LEED